What Is Pneumothorax (Collapsed Lung)?

 - Lift only light objects.
 Don’t pick up anything heavier than a gallon of milk.
 Don’t vacuum or mow the grass.

 - Remember air pressure.
-Don’t get on an airplane until your doctor gives the OK – that’s usually about 3 weeks after your lung has been repaired.
+Don’t get on an airplane until your doctor gives the OK, usually about 3 weeks after your lung has been repaired.
 On land, don’t go more than 7,500 feet above sea level.

 - If you smoke, ask your doctor for help quitting.

-- If you have some kind of lung ailment, keep up with your medical visits.
-That way, you’ll always know where you stand.
+- If you have a lung problem, keep up with your medical visits.